Innate Immunity: The First Line of Defense

-The innate immune system is the body’s first line of defense against infections, responding rapidly to invading pathogens.
-While robust in young children, it weakens with age and poor health.
+The innate immune system acts as the body’s first line of defense against infections, responding quickly upon exposure to harmful germs and even resists cancer development.
+The innate immune system is highly active and responsive in young children, but its efficiency can decline with age or poor health.

 An Immune Paradox

-Focusing solely on repeatedly boosting antibody levels against specific COVID-19 spike protein antigens, rather than strengthening and optimizing the innate immune system, may have actually increased susceptibility to future CoVID-19 variants and a wide range of other infections.
+As a result, focusing solely on repeatedly boosting antibody levels against specific COVID-19 spike protein targets, instead of supporting and strengthening the innate immune system, may have inadvertently made people more vulnerable to new COVID-19 variants and to a broader range of other infections over time.

 Can innate immune function be augmented?

-Whether due to aging or inadequate training, various strategies can enhance the innate immune response.
+Whether due to aging or inadequate training, various strategies may enhance the innate immune response.
 In addition to healthy lifestyle practices, Luminnova Health recommends utilizing

 Health promoting lifestyle practices play a crucial role in shaping the effectiveness of the innate immune response.
 These include: